 Despite the ethical and complications that arise with gene therapy, the idea behind it is still quite a feat, and for the most part, scientists have figured out the gist of how it works.
 Taking a more in-depth look into how gene therapy works require a certain amount of understanding regarding how cell walls function.

 For a mutated cell to be restored to working order, they must first extract the faulty protein that makes the cell mutated.
-Once a crude proteins removal is complete, scientists have to find a way to successfully install the new copy of that protein to where it will function within the cell.
+Once the removal of a crude protein is complete, scientists have to find a way to successfully install the new copy of that protein to where it will function within the cell.

 So far scientists have found two different ways to manage this by using a vector.
 A vector is a form of a genetically engineered carrier that allows the genes delivery to succeed and function within the cell.
 There are typically two ways to synthesize a vector, using a synthetic virus or a non-viral vector.